wohali/hough/README.md

 then run:

 ```
-poetry run pip install -U pip setuptools
-poetry install
-poetry shell
+poetry sync --with dev   # or --with dev,cuda if you have CUDA installed
+poetry self add 'poethepoet[poetry_plugin]' poetry-plugin-shell
 ```

-Do some work, then run the tests with
+Do some work, then run the pre-commit checks and tests with:

 ```
-pytest
-pre-commit run
+poetry run pre-commit
+poetry poe test
 ```

 # License notice